 Add the date and time when the document was last updated or modified (in UTC timezone).

-This array contains additional information about the document.
+This object contains additional information about the document.

 string